kbsletten/Arcanist/README.md

 `modifier` - This option sets the modifier to the attack manually.
 This value should normally be the value between -4 and +4 that your character gets from the associated stat.
 Defaults to 0.

 `multiple` - This option specifies how many time the attack should be attempted, useful for the DM when they need to make multiple monster checks simultaneously.
 Defaults to 1.

+`name` - Use a saved attack by name.
+Options specified directly take precedence over the saved values.

 `stat` - This option sets the stat associated with the attack.
 The available options are: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.